 But I have had to ask for this support.
 People aren't mind-readers and they don't know what you need unless you tell them.
 This hasn't been easy.
 Asking for things makes me horribly uncomfortable because I question whether or not I deserve what I’m asking for.
 But if you've got the right support network around you, asking this question will often yield a positive result.

-Don’t hesitate to ask a question of another writer over Twitter or Facebook or email, don’t think that you’re too early (or too late) in your journey to join a writer’s group/attend a conference/submit your work.
+Don’t hesitate to ask a friend to lend an ear, don’t think that you’re too early (or too late) in your journey to join a writer’s group/attend a conference/submit your work.
 Don’t let your fear stop you from working towards your dream.
 You can do it.

 On that note, here are a few people I would like to thank: